vosocs/quip/README.md

 ##Example

 Here is a very basic example of the flatness measurement data taken by a Sun Nuclear DailyQA 3 on a Varian TrueBeam expressed in QUIP format.
+See JSON_data_example.json for a comprehensive example data item.

 ```
 {